Shaz-Set/QuizSpringBoot2/ReadMe.txt

 Question 4.
-What are different types of Autowire?
+What are different types of Autowired?

 a.) byName